Deyda/Microsoft/Windows/README.md

 ## Microsoft-EventAggregator.ps1
 Retrieve all events from all 300+ event logs in a given time/date range and show in a sortable/filterable gridview or export to csv

+## Microsoft-KillProcess.ps1
+Kills a process, if this process reaches a specific cpu limit and write a log file